emacs-helm/helm-ls-git/README.md

 ## Usage

+Use `helm-projects-history` or `helm-browse-project` as a starting point.

-* By calling `helm-ls-git-ls` or `helm-browse-project` in any buffer that is a part of a git repo (or if you have navigated to a git repo from `helm-find-files`), you will be presented with a corresponding helm buffer containing a list of all the files currently in that same repository.
+* By calling `helm-browse-project` in any buffer that is a part of a git repo (or if you have navigated to a git repo from `helm-find-files`), you will be presented with a corresponding helm buffer containing a list of all the files currently in that same repository.
 In the usual `helm` style you can just type at the prompt in the minibuffer and see the results narrow according to the input of your search pattern.